Midnight Run: Plot

 Bounty hunter Jack Walsh is enlisted by bail bondsman Eddie Moscone to find accountant Jonathan Mardukas and bring him to Los Angeles.
-Mardukas embezzled $15 million from Chicago mob boss Jimmy Serrano and donated it to charity before jumping on the $450,000 bail Moscone posted for him.
+Mardukas embezzled $15 million from Chicago mob boss Jimmy Serrano and donated it to charity before jumping on the $450,000 bail that Moscone posted for him.
 Moscone offers Walsh $50,000 to bring Mardukas back within five days.
-Walsh asks for $100,000, despite Moscone's assurance that the job is easy, a "midnight run".
+Walsh asks for $100,000 despite Moscone's assurance that the job is easy, a "midnight run".
 Walsh is approached by FBI Special Agent Alonzo Mosely, who needs Mardukas to testify against Serrano.
 Mosely orders Walsh to stay away from Mardukas.
 Walsh ignores Mosely's order and pockets Mosely's ID, which he uses to pose as an FBI agent during his journey.
 Serrano's henchmen offer Walsh $1 million to give them Mardukas, but Walsh declines.

 Walsh locates and captures Mardukas in New York City and calls Moscone from the airport, unaware that Moscone's line is tapped by the FBI and that his assistant, Jerry, is secretly tipping off Serrano's men.
 Mardukas tells Walsh that he has a fear of flying; Walsh does not believe Mardukas until they get on the plane and Mardukas fakes a panic attack, forcing them to travel by train.
 When they fail to show up in Los Angeles that night, Moscone sends bounty hunter Marvin Dorfler, a rival of Walsh's, to find them.

 Dorfler finds the pair in Pittsburgh and attempts to take Mardukas from Walsh, but Walsh gets advance notice and leaves the train with Mardukas.
 Walsh attempts to purchase bus tickets with his credit card, but discovers that Dorfler has canceled it.
 Without funds, Walsh is forced to rely on other means to get across the country, including stealing cars, taking a bus in Fremont, Ohio, and hitchhiking from Amarillo, Texas.